 Fixed annuities offer several benefits that include:

-• Guaranteed rate of return: You’ll be protected from stock market volatility while still achieving a reasonable rate of return on your investment.
+- The Guaranteed Rate Of Return: You’ll be protected from stock market volatility while still achieving a reasonable rate of return on your investment.
 Deposit rates at a bank will be much lower than a fixed annuity.

-• Budgeting Your Future Income, Today: Because you know the actual annuity payout amounts you will receive throughout the contract’s life, you can plan for your retirement more accurately.
+- Budgeting Your Future Income, Today: Knowing the actual annuity payout amounts you will receive throughout the contract, you can plan your retirement more accurately.